New Brunswick Confederation of Regions Party: 1995 provincial election

 The executive elected Greg Hargrove leader in time for the 1995 election, but the damage had been done.
 None of the party Members of the Legislative Assembly were re-elected in 1995, and the party received just 27,684 votes (7.1% of the popular vote), placing them behind the New Democrats.

 1999 provincial election

 By 1999, Conservative voters were being wooed back by the charismatic leadership of Bernard Lord, who looked poised to return the party to power after ten years in the wilderness.
 The Confederation of Region Party, now led by Jim Webb, slipped further in the 1999 provincial election to just 2,807 votes (0.7% of the total).
 Following the election, Colby Fraser, who had run federally for the party in 1988, replaced Webb as leader.

 Dissolution

-By 2001, the party was little more than a few computer files in Fraser's basement.
-At that time, Fraser contacted the remaining members, who voted to dissolve the party.
+In 2001, Fraser contacted the remaining members, who voted to dissolve the party.
 The dissolution formally occurred March 31, 2002.